ZiruiYan/awesome-causal-bandit/README.md

 ## Contact
-opening an issue or dropping me an email (yanz11@rpi.edu).
+Opening an issue or dropping me an email (yanz11@rpi.edu).